afondiel/MIT-6.5940-Notes-Labs/README.md

 ## 🌟 Course Overview

-This course will introduce efficient deep learning computing techniques that enable powerful deep learning applications on resource-constrained devices.
+This course introduces efficient deep learning computing techniques that enable powerful deep learning applications on resource-constrained devices.
 The main focus is on achieving **maximal performance with minimal resource consumption**.

 ## 🎯 Key Learning Objectives